 “Given the recent loan numbers, prospects of better Chinese growth into the second half have improved,” Principal Global’s Chandgothia said.

 China should cut lenders’ reserve-requirement ratio at an “appropriate time” and “suitably” lower benchmark interest rates in light of economic and inflationary trends, according to a commentary published in China Finance magazine Aug.
 2.

-China’s housing market has started to stabilize, with home prices rising for a second month in June, SouFun Holdings Ltd. (SFUN), the country’s biggest real estate website owner, said on Aug.
+China’s housing market has started to stabilize, with home prices rising for a second month in June, SouFun Holdings Ltd. (SFUN:US), the country’s biggest real estate website owner, said on Aug.
 1. The nation’s manufacturing and services industries expanded at a slower pace in July, separate government reports last week showed.
 The International Monetary Fund said in July that China’s economic growth will slow to 8 percent this year from 8.9 percent in 2011.

 “Its hard to say the Chinese economy has bottomed,” Yoji Takeda, who helps oversee $1.1 billion at RBC Global Asset Management in Hong Kong, said by phone on Aug.
 1. “It will take a while before we could see a clearer picture.
 They’ll probably have to continue with a steady pace of policy easing.”

 China has been increasing planned spending on railways and other infrastructure projects, and urging private investments in utilities and healthcare industry as the government seeks to boost domestic consumption to counter softening export demand.

 The PBOC said it will keep pursuing a “prudent” monetary policy and the nation’s economy will maintain stable growth even amid the risk the global recovery will falter.
 China will conduct policy fine-tuning at an appropriate time and consumer inflation may rebound after August, the central bank said in a quarterly monetary-policy report on its website Aug.
 2.